 In her best-selling memoir aptly entitled Blackout: Remembering the Things I Drank to Forget, Salon.com editor Sarah Hepola describes her own experiences with alcoholic blackout.
 With equal parts laugh-out-loud humor and sobering enlightenment, she talks about her life as a young swinging single in New York City, living the life.
-According to Hepola, alcohol was "the gasoline of all adventure", "part of her birthright as a strong, enlightened twenty-first-century woman."
+According to Hepola, alcohol was "the gasoline of all adventure," "part of her birthright as a strong, enlightened 21st-century woman."
 Drinking made her feel free, empowered, and interesting to other people.

-Until she realized she drinking actually wasn't empowering her.
+Until she realized drinking actually wasn't empowering her.
 It was taking her power away.
 She wasn't in control of her choices or her life when she was drunk.
 As blackouts became more and more frequent, she was no longer even the author of her own life.
 Even the act of drinking was a denial of herself.
-As long as she believed she wasn't interesting enough or cool enough unless she drank, the more the act of drinking stifled any opportunity to find others who would accept her for her herself.
+As long as she believed she wasn't interesting enough or cool enough unless she drank, the more the act of drinking stifled any opportunity to find others who would accept her for herself.
 She was hiding behind that beer in her hand.

 As Terry Gross put it during her entertaining and informative interview of Hepola, it is a truism that when acting out, men wake up in jail and women wake up in strangers' beds.
 And, with the help of her friends, Hepola began to realize how much she didn't like these "romantic" adventures.